ajhenley/gitbook/modularization.md

 # Modularization

-Modular programming emphasizes separating the functionality of a program into independent, interchangeable modules.
-Each module contains everything necessary to perform its functionality.
+Modular programming deals with organizing the functionality of a program.
+After modularization your program becomes a collection of independent, interchangeable components.
+Each component contains the code necessary to perform its specific functionality.

 When creating programs in Java these modules will become either methods, classes or packages.
-A method is a unit of code that performs one task and is invoked by name.
-A class generally contains fields and methods to describe the behavior of an object.
+A method is a unit of code that performs one task.
+A class generally contains fields and methods which describe the behavior of an object.
 A package is a collection of related classes.
+A method in Java will never exist outside of a class.

 ###What is the interface of a module?
-Inputs, outputs and processing steps
+The interface of a method consists of the inputs, outputs, and required processing steps.
+The interface of a class are those members and methods which are visible to the calling program.

-Modular programming refers to the task of decomposing your algorithm into independent units (modules).
-Each module can potentially be reused within the current program or perhaps in other programs.
-Each method of each module can also be independently tested in unit tests.
+Modular programming refers to the task of decomposing your algorithm into modules.
+Each module may be reused within the current program or even in other programs.
+Each method of each module can also be independently tested/verified with unit tests.

 <p>Modularization is the process of dividing a problem into separate tasks, each with a single purpose.&nbsp;</p>